fsr-musicbot/musicbot/README.md

 1. `cmd+shift+p`: "Install code command in PATH"
 2. Then in a new terminal, `cd musicbot && code .`.
 This should pick up on the shell config (including the venv).

+### Recommended extensions

+Some recommended extensions are added in `.vscode/extensions.json`.
+When starting VSCode, you will see a popup asking if you want to install them.
+Click yes.
+This will give you nice formatting, linting etc.

 ## Python